TheAppleFreak/nightbot-pk-proxy/README.md

 A web service that fetches and returns the current fronter(s) from PluralKit.

+## Demo

+[I've set up a quick and dirty demo using an alt account here](https://nightbot-pk-proxy.ascend.today/).
+Username is `demo`, password is `pkproxytest`.
+Auth is there to keep web crawlers from endlessly hitting the PluralKit API.

+First two system members are standard.
+Third has their privacy setting set to `private`, which is chosen randomly from a pool of replacement names.
+Last one is defined in the config file, which never changes.

 ## Setup

 1. [Install Node.js](https://nodejs.org/en/) (preferably the latest version).